Classroom for Heroes

 Classroom for Heroes (英雄教室, Eiyū Kyōshitsu) is a Japanese fantasy light novel series written by Shin Araki and illustrated by Haruyuki Morisawa.
-Shueisha have published twelve volumes since January 2015 under their Dash X Bunko imprint.
+Shueisha have published fifteen volumes since January 2015 under their Dash X Bunko imprint.
 A manga adaptation with art by Takashi Minakuchi titled Eiyū Kyōshitsu: Honoo no Empress was serialized in Shueisha's seinen manga magazine Ultra Jump between February and August 2015 and was collected in a single tankōbon volume.
 A second manga adaptation with art by Koara Kishida titled as the light novel has been serialized via Square Enix's shōnen manga magazine Monthly Shōnen Gangan since September 2016.
-It has been collected in fifteen tankōbon volumes.
-The second manga is licensed digitally in North America by Comikey.
-An anime television series adaptation by Actas is set to premiere in 2023.
+It has been collected in twenty-one tankōbon volumes.
+The light novel is licensed by Yen Press.
+The second manga is licensed digitally in North America by Comikey under the title Hero Classroom.
+An anime television series adaptation by Actas aired from July to September 2023.

+Plot

+A long time ago, a hero defeated a demon lord who was terrorizing the world, and then Rosewood Academy was created to train future heroes.
+In the present, Earnest Flaming is the top student of the academy, earning the nickname "Empress of Flames".
+One day, Earnest is irritated when she meets Blade, a carefree slacker of a transfer student who is roughly equal to her in power and fighting skills.
+The king asks her to supervise Blade and show him around the academy.
+Thus begins the students' quest to become true heroes.